-No options were granted under the Omnibus Incentive Plan in Fiscal 2020.
+No options were granted under the Omnibus Incentive Plan in Fiscal 2021 or Fiscal 2020.
 In Fiscal 2019, a total of 350,000 options were awarded to the Company's non-employee Directors and vested immediately on December 11, 2019.
 An additional 350,000 options were granted to Peter Jelley, which will vest in equal tranches over four years on December 11, 2020, 2021, 2022 and 2023.
 For further information, see "Outstanding Share-Based Awards and Option-Based Awards - Named Executive Officers" above.

-The Company granted a total of 22,816 DSUs under the Omnibus Incentive Plan to the Company's non-employee Directors in Fiscal 2020.
-Such DSUs were granted quarterly on March 31, June 30, September 30 and December 31, 2020 and vested immediately upon grant.
+The Company granted a total of 14,590 DSUs under the Omnibus Incentive Plan to the Company's nonemployee Directors in Fiscal 2021.
+Such DSUs were granted quarterly on March 31, June 30, September 30 and December 31, 2021 and vested immediately upon grant.
 Each DSU may be redeemed, on the settlement date, for one Subordinate Voting Share, a cash payment or a combination of the two.
-No DSUs were granted in Fiscal 2019.
+22,816 DSUs were granted in Fiscal 2020 and no DSUs were granted in Fiscal 2019.

-The following table describes the outstanding Share-based awards and option-based awards held by Directors at December 31, 2020.
-As of December 31, 2020, no RSUs or PSUs had been awarded under the Omnibus Incentive Plan.
+The following table describes the outstanding Share-based awards and option-based awards held by Directors at December 31, 2021.
+As of December 31, 2021, no RSUs or PSUs had been awarded under the Omnibus Incentive Plan.

-For purposes of valuing option-based awards and share-based awards, a price of \$40.94 is used, which is the closing price of the Subordinate Voting Shares on the TSX on December 31, 2020, the last trading day of the fiscal year.
+For purposes of valuing option-based awards and share-based awards, a price of \$54.03 is used, which is the closing price of the Subordinate Voting Shares on the TSX on December 31, 2021, the last trading day of the fiscal year.